AI Trail Analysis

 Best times to hike⌄

 Starting early allows for ample time to complete the long hike and avoid afternoon thunderstorms, which are common in mountainous regions.
-The exposed alpine sections can be extremely dangerous in high winds, lightning, or icy conditions, making winter and bad weather times to avoid.
+The shoulder seasons offer cooler temperatures and fewer bugs, but early fall can bring unpredictable weather and shorter daylight hours.

 Wildlife & plants⌄